dcorboy/Harmony-Explorer/README.md

 ## Usage

+Play the current chord with the &#x266c; button.
+Chord name and notes are displayed under the Chord selection box.

 Click on the colored graph below the main UI to follow the general progression of chords in C-Major (the default).

 The **Shift** key will raise the chord an octave while the **Ctrl** key will lower the chord an octave.